 In the IFRS balance sheet, subordinated debt, debt securities issued and other borrowed funds are reported at amortised cost.
-In the Solvency II balance sheet, these borrowings are reported at market value, excluding an adjustment for NN Leven's own credit risk.

-In Solvency II market value, (a change in) the own credit risk is not taken into account.
-The Solvency II market value of subordinated debt is estimated using discounted cash flows based on interest rates and credit spreads that apply to similar instruments.
-The Solvency II market value of other borrowed funds, is generally based on quoted market prices or, if not available, on prices estimated by discounting expected future cash flows using a current market interest rate and credit spreads applicable to the yield, credit quality and maturity.
+In the Solvency II balance sheet, these borrowings are reported at market value, excluding an adjustment for the change in NN Leven's own credit risk after initial recognition.
+In Solvency II value, the change in the own credit risk after initiation is not taken into account.
+The Solvency II value of subordinated debt is calculated using discounted cash flows based on current interest rates and credit spreads at issued date.
+The Solvency II value of other borrowed funds, is calculated by discounting expected future cash flows using a current market interest rate and at issued date.

-Valuation differences between IFRS and Solvency II for Subordinated debt of EUR 55 million and other borrowed funds of EUR 0,1 million represent the difference between amortised cost and market value, excluding an own credit element.
+Valuation differences between IFRS and Solvency II for Subordinated debt of EUR 48 million and other borrowed funds of EUR 0,1 million represent the difference between amortised cost and the valuation as described before.

-Other presentation differences include the different presentation of accrued interest.
-Solvency II requires accrued interest to be presented as part of the interest bearing liabilities ('dirty market value') and not separately as other liabilities as in the 2017 Consolidated annual accounts of NN Leven ('clean market value').
+Presentation differences include the different presentation of accrued interest.
+Solvency II requires accrued interest to be presented as part of the interest bearing liabilities ('dirty market value') and not separately as other liabilities as in the 2018 Consolidated annual accounts of NN Leven ('clean market value').
 In addition to this presentation difference, subordinated debt presented as equity under IFRS is presented as liability under Solvency II.
-Total presentation differences for subordinated debt amounted to EUR 482 million as at 31 December 2017.
+Total presentation differences for subordinated debt amounted to EUR 482 million as at 31 December 2018.

-Debt securities issued in IFRS is presented as other borrowed funds in Solvency II, causing a presentation difference of EUR 0,3 million.
+Debt securities issued in IFRS is presented as other borrowed funds in Solvency II, causing a presentation difference of EUR -0.1 million.

-Differences due to a different scope of consolidation amounted to EUR -4 million for the other borrowed funds as at 31 December 2017.
+Differences due to a different scope of consolidation amounted to EUR 336 million for the other borrowed funds as at 31 December 2018.